1.6.1. Installing GSAS-II for code development¶

-This section describes the steps needed so that if edits or additions are made to the GSAS-II code, those changes can be submitted to be included in future updates.
-This process is known as creating a “pull request” on GitHub.
-To do this “fork a copy” of the GSAS-II repository in your own GitHub account.
-This means you will establish a private copy of GSAS-II and when you have reached a good point to share what you have done, you can provide access to your work via something called a “pull request.”
-From the pull request the GSAS-II developers can consider including your changes into the main distribution.
+This documentation section describes the steps needed to “fork a copy” of the GSAS-II repository in your own GitHub account.
+This means you will establish a private copy of GSAS-II.
+When you have reached a good point to share what you have done, and provide a “pull request” it allows the GSAS-II developers access to your working version so that the changes can be considered and potentially included into the main distribution.

 The steps needed to establish a development version of GSAS-II are outlined below.
 I am still learning my way around some of this, so let me know about problems or better ways to do things.